RISHABH12005/Logisim/README.md

 - Does not require high-end hardware.

 ### Minimal System Requirements
-- Lightweight and optimized for smooth performance on *low-end computers*.
+- Lightweight & optimized for smooth performance on *low-end computers*.
 - No need for a dedicated graphics card or large memory.

 ### Extensibility